suriyun-production/mmorpg-kit-docs/docs/pages/000-changelog.md

+## 1.57 (2020-07-22)
+### New UI Components
+- Add `UIOwningAmmoAmount` component, which will set an event to update `UIAmmoAmount` when owning character's data which relates to weapon ammo amount changes.
+So we could attach this component to the same game object with `UIAmmoAmount` which intended to show ammo amount of character which player controls, and we also won't have to set the `UIAmmoAmount` to `UISceneGameplay` -> `uiAmmoAmount` field to set an event.
+- Add `UIOwningCharacter` component, which will set an event to update `UICharacter` when owning character's data which relates to character changes.
+So we could attach this component to the same game object with `UICharacter` which intended to show information of character which player controls, and we also won't have to set the `UIOwningCharacter` to `UISceneGameplay` -> `uiCharacters` field to set an event.
+- Add `UIOwningEquipItems` component, which will set an event to update `UIEquipItems` when owning character's data which relates to character's equip items changes.
+So we could attach this component to the same game object with `UIEquipItems` which intended to show equip items of character which player controls, and we also won't have to set the `UIOwningEquipItems` to `UISceneGameplay` -> `uiCharacterEquipItems` field to set an event.
+- Add `UIOwningHotkeys` component, which will set an event to update `UICharacterHotkeys` when owning character's data which relates to character's hotkeys changes.
+So we could attach this component to the same game object with `UICharacterHotkeys` which intended to show hotkeys of character which player controls, and we also won't have to set the `UIOwningHotkeys` to `UISceneGameplay` -> `uiCharacterHotkeys` field to set an event.
+- Add `UIOwningNonEquipItems` component, which will set an event to update `UINonEquipItems` when owning character's data which relates to character's non-equip items changes.
+So we could attach this component to the same game object with `UINonEquipItems` which intended to show non-equip items (inventory items) of character which player controls, and we also won't have to set the `UIOwningNonEquipItems` to `UISceneGameplay` -> `uiCharacterNonEquipItems` field to set an event.
+- Add `UIOwningQuests` component, which will set an event to update `UICharacterQuests` when owning character's data which relates to character's quests changes.
+So we could attach this component to the same game object with `UICharacterQuests` which intended to show quests of character which player controls, and we also won't have to set the `UIOwningQuests` to `UISceneGameplay` -> `uiCharacterQuests` field to set an event.
+- Add `UIOwningSkills` component, which will set an event to update `UICharacterSkills` when owning character's data which relates to character's skills changes.
+So we could attach this component to the same game object with `UICharacterSkills` which intended to show skills of character which player controls, and we also won't have to set the `UIOwningSkills` to `UISceneGameplay` -> `uiCharacterSkills` field to set an event.
+- Add `UIOwningStorageItems` component, which will set an event to update `UICharacterStorageItems` when owning character's data which relates to character's storage items changes.
+So we could attach this component to the same game object with `UICharacterStorageItems` which intended to show storage items of character which player controls, and we also won't have to set the `UIOwningStorageItems` to `UISceneGameplay` -> `uiCharacterStorageItems` field to set an event.
+- Add `UIOwningSummons` component, which will set an event to update `UICharacterSummons` when owning character's data which relates to character's summons changes.
+So we could attach this component to the same game object with `UICharacterSummons` which intended to show summoned monsters of character which player controls, and we also won't have to set the `UIOwningSummons` to `UISceneGameplay` -> `uiCharacterSummons` field to set an event.
+- Add `UIToggler` component, can attach to any game object which always active to toggle the UI by defined key.
+It's alternative of `UISceneGameplay` -> `toggleUis`.
+- Add `UIBlockController` component, can attach to UIs which will block controls while one of them is showing.
+So while one of block controller UI is showing, player won't be able to control character (made to work with `ShooterPlayerCharacterController` only for now).
+It's alternative of `UISceneGameplay` -> `blockControllerUis`.
+- Add `ReloadButtonActivator` component, set reload virtual joystick to `activateObjects` to make it activate while character equip weapon which can reload and dectivate while character equip weapon which cannot reload.

+### New Components
+- Add `CharacterAlignOnGround` component which will align character animation on ground slope, attach it to your horse entity then set skinned mesh's root bone's transform to `rootBoneTransform` field.

+### Bugs Fixes
+- Fix missing `using TMPro;` in `GenericUtils`.
+- Fix `NpcDialogConditionData` not being saved.
+- Fix `WeaponItem` -> `EquipType` its value is invalid.
+- Fix `UIArmorAmounts` not update correctly when un-equip an items.
+- Fix `UIAttributeAmounts` not update correctly when un-equip an items.
+- Fix `UIDamageElementAmounts` not update correctly when un-equip an items.
+- Fix `UIResistanceAmounts` not update correctly when un-equip an items.
+- Fix `ShooterPlayerCharacterController` find entities in front of owning character incorrectly.
+- Fix `HarvestableEntity` multiple respawning when it destroy.
+- Fix `HarvestableEntity` multiple trigger `OnHarvestableDestroy` event when it destroy.
+- Fix `BuildingEntity` multiple trigger `OnBuildingDestroy` event when it destroy.
+- Fix `PlayerCharacterController` do action on target (activate building, NPC and so on) repeatly.
+- Fix `AnimatorCharacterModel` playing action/cast skill incorrectly by add `actionStateNames` and `castSkillStateNames` settings to force it play action animation and cast skill animation by state name.
+For developer who made custom animator controller for `AnimatorCharacterModel`, please read **Note** section.

+### Improvements
+- Add `onActivateBuilding` event to `BasePlayerCharacterController`, developer may add event to the action with dev extension to do something when activate custom buildings.
+- Add `onBuildingConstruct` event to `BuildingEntity`, which will trigger when building just constructed.
+- Add `applyJumpForceMode` and `applyJumpForceFixedDuration` settings to `LegacyRigidBodyEntityMovement` and `RigidBodyEntityMovement`. `applyJumpForceFixedDuration` will be used while `applyJumpForceMode` is `ApplyAfterFixedDuration` to apply jump force after define duration.
+While `applyJumpForceMode` is `ApplyAfterJumpDuration` it will apply jump force after played jump animation.
+- Add play clip speed rate settings to `AnimatorCharacterModel` and `AnimationCharacterModel`.
+For developer who made custom animator controller for `AnimatorCharacterModel`, please read **Note** section.
+- Add amount to `CraftItem`, min value is 1, so when it was <= 0 it will set to 1.
+- Add function to get value of cached attribute, skill, resistance, armor, increase damage and equipment set easier to `CharacterDataCache`.
+- Draw entity bounds when select the entity only.
+- Move avatar mask named `TopMask` from Demo folder to CORE's resource.
+- Improve find ground function for drop item and spawn entities.

+### Note
+- For developer who made custom animator controller for `AnimatorCharacterModel`, you have to add `HurtSpeedMultiplier`(float, default = 1.0) and set it to hurt state -> speed multiplier.
+Add `DeadSpeedMultiplier`(float, default = 1.0) and set it to dead state -> speed multiplier.
+Add `JumpSpeedMultiplier`(float, default = 1.0) and set it to jump state -> speed multiplier.
+Add `FallSpeedMultiplier`(float, default = 1.0) and set it to fall state -> speed multiplier.
+Add `PickupSpeedMultiplier`(float, default = 1.0) and set it to pickup state -> speed multiplier.
+Other than this, you have to set action and cast skill state names for each layers to `actionStateNames` and `castSkillStateNames` settings.

+* * *

 ## 1.56b (2020-06-24)
 - Fix `ItemDropEntity` dropping item not initialized.
 - Fix `ItemDropSpawnArea` not spawn item drop entities.
 - Fix wrong pick up animation key.
 - Improve default animator controller.
 - Remove Mixamo animation clips.

+* * *

 ## 1.56 (2020-06-23)
 - Fix character bouncing on water surface while `LegacyRigidBodyEntityMovement` → `autoSwimToSurface` set to `TRUE`.